 The banking industry employs more than 1 out of 10 financial managers.

-Almost every firm and organization has one or more financial managers who deal with banking, oversee the preparation of financial reports, direct investment activities and implement cash management strategies.
+Almost every firm and the organization have one or more financial managers who deal with banking, oversee the preparation of financial reports, direct investment activities and implement cash management strategies.

 The duties of banking representatives vary with their specific titles, which include branch manager, controller, treasurer or finance officer, credit manager, cash manager, and risk and insurance manager.